mjonse90/Credit_Risk_Analysis/README.md

 The four resampling models (RandomOver Sampler, SMOTE, ClusterCentroids, and SMOTEENN) all have fairly similar balance accuracy scores.
 SMOTEENN has the lowest balanced accuracy score of the resampling techniques with a score of 0.54.
 Overall, the resampling models are not the greatest models to predict credit risk.
 Since we are looking for a model to predict credit worthiness, we want a model that will be more precise than sensitive as we do not want potential creditors to be denied when they are in fact a great customer to have.

+It is my assumption that an ensemble model will work best to predict risk since it will use more than just one single algorithm.